marv2097/siprocket/README.md

 Content-Type | `ContType`
 Content-Length | `ContLen`

-Other fields have more specific structs to hold the data they contain, for example the From and To header field has each section broken out and are identical:
+More complicated fields have specific structs to hold the data they contain, for example the From and To header field has each section broken out and are identical:

 ```go
 type sipTo struct {